MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 ## View your online invoice

 Invoices are available online.
 A link to your online invoice is available from your PDF invoice, and from an email notification.
-The invoice is expandable so you can view the charges on your invoice and see more details for each item.
+The online invoice is expandable so you can view the charges on your invoice and see more details for each item.
 The online invoice includes:

-- **Pricing details** - Additional information including details about discounts and product pricing.
+- **Pricing details** &mdash; Additional information including details about discounts and product pricing.

-- **Online payment** - You have the option to make a payment online from the invoice.
+- **Online payment** &mdash; You have the option to make a payment online from the invoice.

-- **Azure cost management** - For Azure customers, online invoices include a link to Azure cost management.
+- **Azure cost management** &mdash; For Azure customers, online invoices include a link to Azure cost management.

 ### To view your online invoice